 - 1/3 cup pennycress seeds

-Grind pennycress seeds in a spice (coffee) grinder or with mortar and pestle.
+Grind fully dried pennycress seeds in a spice (coffee) grinder or with mortar and pestle.
 Mix in flour.
 Add water, red wine vinegar and honey gradually, mixing to a syrupy consistency.
 The mustard will firm up slightly in the refrigerator.
-Makes 1 8oz jar.
+Makes one 8-oz jar.